The 7-11 Strategy for Maternal & Child Health (2010 to 2020)

 - Intervention 2: Iron/Folate Supplements and Deworming

-- Intervention 3: Infectious Diseases prevention: Tetanus Toxoid Immunization, PMTCT of HIV and STI, TB screening
+- Intervention 3: Infectious Disease prevention: Tetanus Toxoid immunisation, prevention of mother-to-child transmission (PMTCT) of HIV and STI, Tuberculosis screening

 - Intervention 4: Malaria Prevention, Treatment access and Intermittent Preventive Treatment